GenericMappingTools/gmt/doc/rst/source/batch.rst

 **-F**\ *template*
-    Rather than build product file names from the **BATCH_NAME** prefix based on a single running number, use this C-format *template* instead and create unique names by formatting the data columns given by *timefile*.
-Some limitations apply: (1) If *timefile* has trailing text then it may be used with a single %s code as the last format statement in *template*.
-If no %s is found then the trailing text is not used.
-(2) The previous *N* format statements will be filled using the first *N* data columns in *timefile*; there is no option to skip a column or to specify a specific order of columns in the template.
-(3) A maximum of 5 numerical statements may be used (provided the *timefile* has enough columns), including none.
-E.g., -Fmy_data_%05.2lf_%07.0lf_%s will use the first two columns in *timefile* as well as the trailing text to create unique product prefix names. **Note**: Since the data set internally is using double precision variables you must use floating point format statements even if some or all of your data columns are integers.
-Finally, if your choice of format statements and trailing text yield tabs or spaces in the final prefix we will automatically replace those with underscores.
+    Rather than build product file names from the **BATCH_NAME** prefix based on a single running number, use this `C-format <https://en.wikipedia.org/wiki/Printf_format_string>`_ *template* instead and create unique names by formatting the data columns given by *timefile*.
+Some limitations apply: (1) If *timefile* has trailing text then it may be used with a single %s code as the *last* format statement in *template*.
+    If no %s is found then any trailing text present will not be used.
+(2) The previous *N* format statements will be used to convert the first *N* data columns in *timefile*; there is no option to skip a column or to specify a specific order of columns in the template (but see |SYN_OPT-i| to rearrange the input order).
+    (3) Up to five numerical statements may be used (provided the *timefile* has enough columns), including none.
+E.g., **-F**\ my_data_%05.2lf_%07.0lf_%s will use the first two numerical columns in *timefile* as well as the trailing text to create a unique product prefix. **Note**: Since a GMT data set internally is using double precision variables you must use floating point format statements even if some or all of your data columns are integers.
+Finally, if your choice of format statement and trailing text yield tabs or spaces in the final prefix we will automatically replace those with underscores.

 .. _-I: